 The objectives of this work item include:

+Describe the use cases supported by the normative specification.

+Normative specification of the agreed requirements from agreed conclusions of TR 28.829.

 Normative specification of the functionality to provide management information from the MNO to the energy utility service operator:

 An update to ThresholdMonitor for an additional location based attributes to be used to scope the objectInstance.
 This objectInstance will be defined in the new TS, and is a subset of current 3GPP NRM.